 Any member of NCSM is free to submit a nomination.
 Only an NCSM member may submit a nomination.

-Nominations must be submitted in writing (electronic or paper) by filling in the nomination form.
+Nominations must be submitted electronically by filling in the nomination form.
+You may download the nomination form as a PDF file or as a Microsoft Word document.
 Be sure to use the questions on the nomination form and the criteria to help you prepare and write your case.
 If the nomination form is not used, please make sure that each question is stated first, then followed by the answer.
 Letters of support should be limited to a maximum of three.
 The nomination should directly address the criteria.
 The name, address, telephone number, and present position of both the nominee and nominator must also be included.
-The deadline to submit nominations for the 2017 NCSM Ross Taylor / Glenn Gilbert National Leadership Award is November 1, 2016.
+The deadline to submit nominations for the 2018 NCSM Ross Taylor / Glenn Gilbert National Leadership Award is November 1, 2017.

-Nominations can be sent to Irma Cruz-White, the NCSM Awards Chair:
+Nominations can be sent to Irma Cruz-White, the NCSM Awards Chair to:

 Strong nominees for the Ross Taylor / Glenn Gilbert National Leadership Award: